learning-zone/mongodb-basics/README.md

 * All fields in a query are part of an index.
 * All fields returned in the results are of the same index.
-* no fields in the query are equal to null
+* No fields in the query are equal to null

 Since all the fields present in the query are part of an index, MongoDB matches the query conditions and returns the result using the same index without actually looking inside the documents.